 Because I’ve been so happy, healthy and inspired in my personal workplace fitness craze, I want to share the most important things I’ve learned about getting started on this path.

 Like they say, “the best exercise is the one you’ll do”.
 Try working while standing.
 Or take that next conference call on your mobile phone and walk around outside.
 Book your catch-up with a colleague while you both take a stroll.
 Go for a jog on the treadmill while thinking over a work issue and dictate your thoughts into your mobile phone.
 When you’re in a conference, stand up regularly at the back of the room instead of sitting all day.
 The key is to experiment to find what works best for you.

 2. Start small and slowly and build from there

 Ask yourself regularly, “do I need to sit for this?”
 I started with simply trying to read a printed report while walking on a treadmill.
 This led to reading emails using an iPad.
 Next I retrofitted my treadmill with a board to hold my laptop.
 Now I can do everything I could do at a sitting desk, including typing on shared documents and joining video conferences (although a colleague told me he gets a little seasick watching me on the screen!).

 3. Don’t overeat or junk out

 Your appetite will likely increase with the additional physical activity.
-If weight loss or maintenance is also one of your goals, don’t use this as an open licence to eat a lot more, especially junk food, than you normally would.
+If weight loss or maintenance is also one of your goals, don’t use this as an open license to eat a lot more, especially junk food, than you normally would.
 Take it from me, you’d be surprised how much walking you have to do to offset a Krispy Kreme donut!